polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 your development machine on localhost, you can use [the following URL to invoke your endpoint](http://localhost:55247/magic/modules/tutorials/hello-world).

+**Notice** - All Hyperlambda file IO operations will by default use the _"backend/files/"_ folder as its _"root folder"_.
+This secures your other files, and your main web server operating system, from accidental changes.
+This _can_ be configured though.

 The first parts of the file extension, the _"get"_ parts, declares that our file is an HTTP GET endpoint, that we can invoke using the GET verb.
 The last parts, the _".hl"_ extension, declares that this is a Hyperlambda file, making the Hyperlambda parser kick in and transform